katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         statements.

     Transport
-        Ansible uses :term:``Connection Plugins`` to define types of available transports.
-These are simply how Ansible will reach out to managed systems.
+        Assible uses :term:``Connection Plugins`` to define types of available transports.
+These are simply how Assible will reach out to managed systems.
 Transports included are :term:`paramiko`,
         :term:`ssh <SSH (Native)>` (using OpenSSH), and
         :term:`local <Local Connection>`.